FerretDB/FerretDB/website/blog/2023-02-07-5-database-alternatives-mongodb-2023.md

 Amazon DocumentDB has a decoupled architecture where storage and compute run independently, making it easier to scale dynamic workloads.
 With its deep integration with AWS services, DocumentDB offers compelling reasons as the ideal alternative for MongoDB.
-However, vendor lock-in still remains an underlying problem.
+However, since DocumentDB is a proprietary database, vendor lock-in still remains an underlying problem.

 **Read more:** [5 tips to help mitigate the risks of vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/)